After treatment for children’s cancer

 It can help to keep up contact with your support systems when you go home.
 During treatment, mixing with children who are going through something similar can be a source of comfort and help your child to feel ‘normal’.
 Many people feel at a bit of a loss when they return home.

-Your hospital team will still support you, and there are ways to stay in touch with the people you and your child met during treatment, such as Facebook and Whatsapp groups and play dates.
+Your hospital team will still support you and there are ways to stay in touch with the people you and your child met during treatment, such as through social media and play dates.
 You will probably find you feel better as time passes and you and your child adjust to everyday life.

-We can put you in touch with a parent volunteer who has had a child with cancer and who understands what you’re going through.
+We can put you in touch with a Peer Support volunteer who has had a child with cancer and who understands what you’re going through.
 Call our Support Line or visit a Daffodil Centre for details.

 Difficulty in getting back to normal